cassiusamicus/sbs/README.md

-# Side By Side
+# Side By Side Lucretius

-Easy visual comparison of different translations or versions of itemized texts;
+Easy visual comparison of different translations of the text.
-e.g. poems, bibles, etc.

 This repository is the build artifact of https://github.com/tasuki/side-by-side
 See sample application at https://tasuki.github.io/sbs/#/base:tests.the_raven